UWA-BIOL4408-Marine-Ecology/Analysis-lobster-density/3_lobster-density_basic-plots-to-check-data.md

 Boxplots are not good for displaying count data, especially zero-rich count data.
-Boxplots are much better suited to display continous environmental data such as out estimates of habitat complexity.
+Boxplots are much better suited to display continous environmental data such as our estimates of habitat complexity.

 Our complexity data is only semi-continous and really ordered categorical data, but the boxplot can show us the patterns in this data.